-I am pretty proud of my garden, so when our neighbors, Kishwar and Saeed moved in next door in 2004, I was quick to offer advice to Kishwar on planting a garden in their backyard.
+I am pretty proud of my vegetable garden, so when our neighbors, Kishwar and Saeed moved in next door in 2004, I was quick to offer advice to Kishwar on planting a garden in their backyard.

 That summer, Kishwar went on vacation for 8 weeks with the kids and left her garden to chance, with me peeking over the back fence to make sure that Saeed was watering and harvesting the bounty as instructed.
 Kishwar’s pumpkins were doing fabulously, with neglect, mine on the other hand, hadn’t even sprouted!

 About mid-summer, I noticed that our apricot tree was sprouting some awfully large leaves.
 Then I noticed a couple of small, green pumpkins growing off the vine.

 I ignored them, thinking that the weight of the pumpkins would eventually make them fall off.
 But slowly, they began to intertwine themselves into the apricot tree, growing bigger and bigger.
 Part of their pumpkin vine had crept over the fence and had taken over our tree.
 I watched with marvel, as those beautiful pumpkins grew.